 Of course, death can creep up on us at any time and with no warning.
 I recognize that's a fact of life and something that's out of our control.

 Still, though, the news hit me hard.
 But not for the reasons you might imagine.

 A Silver Lining

-You see this individual was one of the few co-workers that I’m aware of who retired early.
-He walked away from his job and successful career at the young age of 48.
+You see, this individual was one of the few co-workers that I'm aware of who retired early.
+He walked away from his job and a successful career at the young age of 48.